 When Is It Okay for a Man to Cry?

-Men are known as the less emotional sex; they are bastions of stability; the rock in the middle of a storm; unflappably cool no matter what the circumstance.
+Men are known as the less emotional sex; they are supposed to be bastions of stability; the rock in the middle of a storm; unflappably cool no matter what the circumstance.
 Of course, it’s not wrong for men to get emotional.
 It’s unhealthy to keep one’s feelings bottled up and shoved deep down inside.
 But when is it okay for a man to display his emotions through crying?

 The History of the Man Cry